 Tips & Gratuities: Our motto is “Excellence in Christian Camping” and we seek to exemplify that in all aspects of our camp program.
 We hope we exceed your expectations in all that we do, but ask that you please refrain from giving our staff members tips or gratuities of any kind when you drop your child off, including cash or gift cards.
 If you would like to extend your appreciation to one of our staff members, a note of thanks or encouragement is always welcomed.

 Lost Items: Please mark all clothing and personal items with your child’s full first and last name and counsel them to keep up with their belongings during their week at camp.
 Frontier Camp does not take responsibility for recovering lost or misplaced items of clothing or equipment.
-We will place lost-and-found articles on the porch of the Quarry on Saturday mornings during check-out for parent perusal.
+We will place lost-and-found articles near the camp exits on Saturday mornings during check-out for parent perusal.
+You will be able to drive by these tables and take a look to see if you recognize anything that belongs to your camper.
 Missing items after the camp week should be reported to the office as soon as possible.
 Frontier Camp retains lost-and-found articles for two weeks after a camp week ends.

 Social Media & Post-Camp Communication: One of the hallmarks of our ministry is helping campers establish relationships with Biblical role models that will inspire and encourage them, supporting the work that parents are investing into the lives of their kids.
 We recognize that campers and counselors develop close trusting relationships with one another at camp, and that these relationships are healthy, wholesome and beneficial to campers and staff alike.
 We have strict standards that govern all interactions at camp to protect our campers and staff, and insure healthy relationships during camp.
 These extend outside of camp as well.
 We are aware that many campers will naturally want to keep in touch with their favorite counselors after camp, and that current technology and social networking capabilities facilitate this.
 It is our recommendation that you as parents be aware of your child’s interaction with communication technologies, and that you talk to your child about what contact information you will and will not allow them to exchange with camp staff members or other campers.
 In sharing contact information with a staff member or camper, you understand that you accept full responsibility for overseeing whatever contact occurs as a result.
 We want to partner with you, the parent, in keeping children safe by communicating our policy to you.